Temporary Emigration

 What next?

-Survival between primary periods, governed by \(\phi\).
+Survival between primary periods, run by \(\phi\).

-Availability within the alive population, governed by \(\gamma'\) and \(\gamma''\).
+Availability among the animals that are alive, run by \(\gamma'\) and \(\gamma''\).